-Here are our 20 favourite attractions on the Central Coast...
+Here are our favourite attractions...

 Have you ever seen a massive saltwater crocodile up close?
 Have you ever fed a kangaroo?
 This is your chance.